apify/crawlee/website/blog/2024/03-27-how-to-scrape-amazon-using-typescript-cheerio-and-crawlee/index.md

 ### Scraping the advanced data points

-As we progress in our scraping journey, it's time to focus on the more complex data fields like image URLs and product attributes overview.
+As we progress in our scraping journey, it's time to focus on the more complex data fields, like image URLs and product attributes overview.
 To extract data from these fields, we must utilize the `map` function to iterate over all matching elements and fetch data from each.
 Let's start with image URLs.

 ```typescript
 const SELECTORS = {